Types of institutions

 The maximum group size for practical instruction in informatics, biology, chemistry and physics is 17 students.

 The maximum class size in the bilingual Slovenian-Hungarian school is 16 students.
-If so agreed by the Minister of education, schools may set up classes of 5 or even fewer students.
+If so agreed by the Minister responsible for education, schools may set up classes of 5 or even fewer students.
 The maximum size group size for practical instruction in core academic subjects and in technical subjects is 13 students.

 The maximum class size in the school with Italian-medium of instruction is 16 students.
-If so agreed by the Minister of education, schools may set up classes of 5 or even fewer students.
+If so agreed by the Minister responsible for education, schools may set up classes of 5 or even fewer students.
 The maximum size group size for practical instruction in core academic subjects and in technical subjects is 13 students.

 Upper secondary vocational education